-A traditional wedding in Jamaica typically meant the whole village or community where the couple lived was involved in the ceremony.
-Relatives of the couple, along with members of the community, prepared for the ceremony.
-While today’s modern couples often seek the assistance of wedding consultants or planners, once upon a time the responsibility for planning fell naturally to those who lived nearby and knew the couple.
+A traditional wedding in Jamaica typically involved the whole village or community where the couple lived.
+Relatives of the couple and members of the community all had roles in preparing for the ceremony.
+Today, modern couples seek help from wedding consultants or planners, but in the past, planning responsibilities were taken on by those who lived near the couple and knew them well.

-The elaborate preparations for the ceremony included cooking great amounts of food for the reception and the baking of several cakes.
-On the wedding day, the cakes were carried to the wedding location by a procession of married women wearing white dresses and head-ties.
-No one spoke during this solemn procession, and the cakes themselves were covered by white lace so that the bride did not see them until the day of the wedding.
+Traditional weddings required elaborate preparations, including the cooking of vast amounts of food and several cakes.
+Cakes were carried to the wedding location by a procession of married women clothed in white dresses and head-ties.
+This was a solemn and silent procession during which no one spoke.
+The cakes themselves were covered with white lace so that the bride did not see them until the day of her wedding.

-Before the ceremony, ring games were played and food was consumed in great quantities.
+Before the ceremony, ring games were played, and people dined on the wide array of foods available.
 The festivities lasted until daybreak, when those in attendance would then pray for the couple before they left to prepare themselves for the wedding ceremony.
-If the ceremony was held in a church, it usually followed the parameters of an English wedding.
-The groom wore a new suit and the bride wore a white dress and veil.
+If the ceremony was held in a church, it usually followed the form of an English wedding.
+The groom wore a new suit, and the bride wore a white dress and veil.

-The reception was held at the groom’s house in a booth that was built specifically for the event.
-Usually constructed of coconut boughs and decorated with flowers, the booth was an extension of the home.
-Usually, the reception followed a standard order, including the cutting of the cake, the toasting of the couple, the eating of a lot of delicious food and a great deal of dancing.
-The reception usually lasted until the afternoon, with the attendants playing games and singing songs.
+The wedding reception was held at the groom’s house in a special booth built specifically for the event and usually made of coconut boughs and decorated with flowers.
+At the reception, the wedding cake was cut, the couple was toasted, delicious foods were consumed, and everyone enjoyed a great deal of dancing.
+The reception typically lasted until the afternoon with everyone playing games and singing songs.

-It didn’t end there, though.
-On the Sunday after the wedding, known as Tun T’anks Sunday, the wedding party went to church.
-After services, the assembly then visited the bride’s parents’ home for a second reception, usually even bigger than the first party.
-More food and cakes were served.
-The top layer of the cake was given to the minister who performed the ceremony, and the second layer went to the newlywed couple.
+On the Sunday after the wedding, which is known as Tun T’anks Sunday, the wedding party went to church, and after services, visited the home of the bride’s parents for a second reception.
+This second reception was even larger than the first one, with more food and more cakes beings served.
+The top layer of the wedding cake was given to the minister who performed the ceremony, and the second layer went to the newlyweds.